sknudsen/vis2021cph/data-sketching-workshop.md

 **Time**: 10.00-14.30

 **What to bring:** Some paper and and a handful of your preferred drawing materials.
 I like to use Staedtler Fineliner Triplus 0.3mm.
+Don't worry if you can't bring any materials.
+We will make sure to have backup materials.

 # Program